prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 PrebidMobile.setPrebidServerHost(Host.APPNEXUS)
 ```

 If you have opted to host your own Prebid Server solution you will need to store the url to the server in your app.
+Make sure that your URL points to the [/openrtb2/auction](https://docs.prebid.org/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html) endpoint.

 ```
-PrebidMobile.setPrebidServerHost(Host.createCustomHost("https://prebid-server-test-j.prebid.org/openrtb2/auction"))
+PrebidMobile.setPrebidServerHost(Host.createCustomHost(PREBID_SERVER_AUCTION_ENDPOINT))
 ```

 ### Initialize SDK